-JBL OnBeat Xtreme review
+JBL OnBeat Xtreme full review

 The JBL OnBeat Xtreme sets itself apart from other similar iPod, iPhone and iPad speaker docks by both a much heavier price tag and providing excellent audio performance.